nextcloud/news/README.md

 The only fix for this issue is that feed providers serve their content over HTTPS.

 ### I am getting: Doctrine DBAL Exception InvalidFieldNameException: Column not found: 1054 Unknown column some_column Or BadFunctionCallException: someColumn is not a valid attribute

-This error usually means that your database schema was not properly migrated which can either be due to timeouts or bugs in Doctrine/ownCloud core.
+The exception name itself will give you a hint about what is wrong:
+* **BadFunctionCallException**: Is usually thrown when there are more columns in the database than in the code, e.g.:

+    BadFunctionCallException, Message: basicAuthUser is not a valid attribute

+    means that the attribute **basicAuthUser** was retrieved from the database but could not be found on the corresponding data object (item.php/feed.php/folder.php) in the **db/** folder

+* **InvalidFieldNameException**: Is usually thrown when there are more columns in the code than the database

+One reason for this error could be old files which were not overwritten properly when the app was upgraded.
+Make sure that all files match the files in the release archive!
+Most of the time however this is caused by users trying to downgrade (**not supported!!!**) or by failed/timed out database migrations.
 To prevent future timeouts use

     php -f owncloud/occ upgrade

 instead of clicking the upgrade button on the web interface.

-To fix this issue either manually add/remove the offending columns or trigger another database migration.
+If you have made sure that old files are not the cause of this issue, the solution is to either automatically or manually remove or add columns to your database.
+The automatic way to do this is to trigger a database migration.
+The manual way is to manually check which database columns have to be removed from or added to the News database tables.

 #### Triggering a database migration
 Databases are migrated when a newer version is found in **appinfo/info.xml** than in the database.
 To trigger a migration you can therefore simply increase that version number and refresh the web interface to run an update: